rebelsky/csc207c/_eboards/eboard22-2.md

 * Keep track of the relationship between images and words that those images represent.
 * Keep track of student grades.
+* Find all the events on a certain date.

 Methods: (tps)